Podcast: The role of employee ambassadors and how to find them

 In this week’s podcast, we are joined by Imogen Hitchcock, all around Internal Communications expert, who knows just what ingredient is indispensable.
 You can watch or listen to the podcast, or read the full transcript below.

-Jonathan Davies: All right, welcome.
+Jonathan Davies: Alright, welcome.
 We're here back for another episode.
-And today we have a guest with possibly the most epic name I've ever heard.
+Today we have a guest with possibly the most epic name I've ever heard.
 Welcome to the show Imogen Hitchcock.
-And before I start rambling on, I just really want to give you a chance to introduce yourself, tell us, who are you?
+Before I start rambling on, I just really want to give you a chance to introduce yourself, tell us, who are you?

 Imogen Hitchcock: I am incredibly passionate about the power of ambassadors.
 I think that unless your employee base understands where the company is going, what their role is in that and how they fit into the bigger picture, then actually your company is not going to succeed.